Reviewed Date: 07/14/2022

-MTAS, in conjunction with the comptroller, develops the curriculum and provides the training and testing leading to the CMFO designation.
-The program includes at least 80 hours of course and lab work in government environment, auditing and internal controls, government accounting, budgeting, debt administration, cash and investment management, strategic planning and capital improvement plans, pensions and benefits administration and risk management, and procurement and enterprise resource planning systems.
+MTAS, in conjunction with the state comptroller's office, develops the curriculum and provides the training and testing leading to the CMFO designation.
+The program includes at least eighty (80) hours of course and lab work in government environment, auditing and internal controls, government accounting, financial reporting, budgeting, debt administration, cash and investment management, strategic planning and capital improvement plans, pensions and benefits administration and risk management, and procurement and enterprise resource planning systems.

 A candidate must be at least 18 years of age and a high school graduate or the equivalent to apply for the CMFO designation.
 A candidate shall not have been convicted of any felony or any lesser crime involving theft, fraud, or other crimes of dishonesty under the laws of this state, the United States, or any other state or county if the acts involved would have been considered a crime under those laws.
 The candidate shall not engage in any conduct reflecting adversely upon the candidate's fitness to perform services while certified as a CMFO.
 Each candidate must demonstrate proficiency in the subject matter for each course to receive the designation.
 A candidate may choose to take the examination instead of attending a class except for the course on government environment, which is mandatory.

-To maintain certification, a CMFO, must earn at least 24 continuing professional education (CPEs) hours per year, at least 16 must be classified as financial per CMFO categories.
-Up to 24 CPEs may be carried over per year.
+To maintain certification, a CMFO, must earn at least sixteen (16) financial continuing professional education (CPE) hours per year.
+CPE hours in excess of sixteen (16) hours are not carried over to the next calendar year.
 Other designated financial oversight employees must also abide by these CPE rules and all individuals must file electronic reports with the Comptroller's Office annually.